Bronx Zoo: World of Darkness

+World of Darkness opened in 1969 and was the world's first major exhibit designed specifically to introduce the public to nocturnal animals such as aye-ayes, naked mole-rats, common vampire bats, Seba's short-tailed bats, ringtails, gray mouse lemurs, red-rumped agoutis, Egyptian fruit bats, broad-snouted caimans, fat-tailed dwarf lemurs, blood pythons, Mohol bushbabies, northern Luzon giant cloud rats, Hoffman's two-toed sloths, nine-banded armadillos, pygmy slow lorises, dourocoulis, sand cats, Guatemalan beaded lizards, Timor pythons, New Caledonian giant geckos, Texas blind salamanders, blind cave fish, emperor scorpions, and pinktoe tarantulas.
+Built by Morris Ketchum Jr. & Associates, the house was built where the zoo's Rocking Stone Restaurant stood until 1942.
+The exhibit used red-lights to dimly illuminate the enclosures within the windowless building.
+Like all nocturnal exhibits, the house ran on a reversed lighting schedule, which simulated night and day at opposite times to allow visitors to view nocturnal animals in a more naturalistic setting.
+Due to budget cuts and the high cost of running the exhibit, it was closed in 2009.
+On November 28, 2024, during the 98th Macy's Thanksgiving Day Parade, the zoo ran a float that hinted at the return of the exhibit.
+This was later confirmed on December 4 when the zoo announced that the exhibit reopened on July 12, 2025.
+The exhibit used to have species including leopard cats, Rodrigues flying foxes, bay duikers, African brush-tailed porcupines, spotted skunks, rock cavies, common genets, Pallas's long-tongued bats, Jamaican fruit bats, lesser spear-nosed bats, short-tailed bats, sand boas, and marine toads until 2009.

 World of Reptiles

 World of Reptiles has been an attraction at the zoo since it first opened.
 The building's first curator was Raymond Lee Ditmars, who had kept 45 snakes in his attic before being hired at the zoo.
 The exhibit is a long hall with various terrariums situated on both sides.
 The exhibit also features a nursery area, which exhibits newborn herptiles born at the zoo, as well as a window into the off-show breeding and caring facilities.
-In the building, the zoo breeds and exhibits a wide range of species, including American alligators, blue iguanas, Cuban crocodiles, dyeing poison dart frogs, eyelash vipers, Fly River turtles, giant musk turtles, green anacondas, hellbenders, king cobras and Philippine sailfin lizards.
+In the building, the zoo breeds and exhibits a wide range of species, including Chinese alligators, blue iguanas, Cuban crocodiles, false gharials, dyeing poison dart frogs, eyelash vipers, Fly River turtles, giant musk turtles, green anacondas, hellbenders, Milos viper, king cobras and Philippine sailfin lizards.
 The building also is home to the zoo's breeding population of Kihansi spray toads, which the zoo saved from extinction.
 On March 25, 2011, an Egyptian cobra escaped from its off-show enclosure, during which time the exhibit was closed to the public.
 Six days later, the animal was found elsewhere in the building.
 The zoo named the cobra MIA (Missing In Action) and placed it on exhibit.